LSSTDESC/surveycodex/CONTRIBUTING.md

-# Contributing to `galcheat`
+# Contributing to `surveycodex`

-We appreciate that you want to contribute to `galcheat`.
+We appreciate that you want to contribute to `surveycodex`.
 Your time is valuable, and your contribution means a lot.

 ## Important!